Disability / Work Injury Benefit

 In case of permanent partial disability when the assessed degree of disability is between 31-99%, a percentage of the total disability pension is paid according to the assessed degree of disability.
 If the assessed degree of disability is less than 30%, the worker is entitled to a lump sum of 15 times their average monthly earnings.

-In the case of temporary disability, 75% of a worker's monthly average salary is paid for 12 months.
-This can be extended to a maximum of 24 months in special cases.
-Temporary disability benefit is paid after a 3-day waiting period.
+In the case of temporary disability, 75% of worker's monthly average salary is paid for 12 months.
+This can be extended to a maximum of 24 months or more in special cases.
+Temporary disability benefit is paid after 3-day waiting period.

-In the case of temporary partial disability, a percentage of salary as determined by the Compensation Commissioner's Office is paid for up to 12 months.
+In case of temporary partial disability, percentage of salary as determined by the Compensation Commissioner's Office is paid for up to 12 months.
 This can be extended to a maximum of 24 months in special cases.
-Temporary partial disability benefit is paid periodically or as a lump sum amount.
+Temporary partial disability benefit is paid periodically or as a lump sum.

-In the case of fatal injury, dependents (widow/widower, children) will receive the survivors' pension.
+In the case of fatal injury, dependents (widow/widower, children) receive survivors' pension.
 40% of the permanent total disability pension a deceased worker would have received, if assessed with permanent total disability, is paid to the widow/widower with permanent disability.
-This pension does not cease on re-marriage.
+This pension does not cease on remarriage.
 20% of the permanent total disability pension a deceased worker was entitled to receive is paid for each unmarried orphan younger than 18 years.
-There is no age limit for disabled children.
-The law also provides for a funeral grant.
+No age limit for disabled children.
+Law also provides for funeral grant.